Robot Jox: Soundtrack

 Frédéric Talgorn, who had previously composed the music for the 1989 horror film Edge of Sanity, wrote the orchestral film score for Robot Jox, which was performed by the Paris Philharmonic Orchestra.
 Since Prometheus Records reissued the soundtrack in 1993, it has received generally high acclaim.
 An editorial review by Filmtracks.com stated that "Talgorn's usual strong development of thematic ideas is well utilized in rather simplistic fashion in this film, perfect for the contrasting characters and their underdeveloped dimensions."

 Home media

 Sony Pictures Home Entertainment released the film on VHS and LaserDisc formats.
 In October 2005, MGM Home Entertainment released the film on DVD.
 Though the cover still includes the film's theatrical PG rating, the version of the film included contained violent scenes that were cut from the North American release to avoid a PG-13 rating.

+The 1998 film Robo Warriors was marked in some foreign territories as Robot Jox 3: 2086 Apocalypse.

 In October 2014, Shout!
 Factory announced that the company would release the film on Blu-ray Disc in the summer of 2015.
 The disc included two audio commentary tracks: one featuring director Stuart Gordon and another with special effects artists Paul Gentry, Mark Rutherford, and Paul Jesel.
 The disc also included various behind-the-scenes featurettes, as well as trailers and archival materials.
 Reviewers for Blu-ray.com and Hi-Def Digest recommended the disc for fans of the film.

+On June 27, 2023, Arrow Films released their new 2k restoration from the film's original negative on Blu-Ray as part of their "Enter the Video Store: Empire of Screams" boxset.